alan-turing-institute/bocpdms/README.md

 source ~/.virtualenvs/bocpdms/bin/activate
 pip install -r requirements.txt
 ```
-as a fun little side note, if you want to use jupyter lab with this new environment, you should also run the following command so you can see this new `bocpdms` kernel :sparkles:
+If you want to use jupyter lab with this new environment, you should also run the following command so you can see this new `bocpdms` kernel :sparkles:
 ```
 pip install jupyterlab
 pip install ipykernel
 ipython kernel install --user --name=venv-bocpdms
 ```
 You can then launch Jupyter Lab using `jupyter lab` while your virtual environment is active.

-#### Virtualenv not supported:
-This project will not run a virtual environment created using virtualenv.
-This is due to a [known issue with matplotlib and virtualenv](https://matplotlib.org/faq/osx_framework.html).
-If you use virtualenv to manage your python environment, please use python's built-in [venv](https://docs.python.org/3/library/venv.html) command to create your virtual environment for this project.

-We recommend you use conda or venv instead (see instructions above).

 ### Run the tests